Klisman Cake

-Klisman Cake (born 2 May 1999) is an Albanian professional footballer who plays as a centre-back for Shkendija in the Macedonian First League and the Albania national team.
+Klisman Cake (born 2 May 1999) is an Albanian professional footballer who plays as a centre-back for Akhmat Grozny in the Russian Premier League and the Albania national team.

 A graduate of the Tirana academy, Cake made his senior debut in 2016 and was part of the squad that won the Albanian Cup in the 2016–17 season.
 He later played for Struga in the Macedonian First League, before joining fellow league team Shkëndija Tetovo in January 2022.
 With Shkëndija, he has appeared in domestic and European competitions, including qualifying rounds of the UEFA Champions League and the UEFA Europa League, managing to qualify for UEFA Conference League group stage in 2025.

 Internationally, Cake represented Albania U19 and U21.
 In October 2025, he received his first call-up to the senior national team.

 Club career

 Early life and youth career

 Cake was born in Tirana, Albania.
 He was named after the German football legend Jürgen Klinsmann, reflecting his family's passion for football.

 Cake started his youth career with local club KF Tirana at the age of 8, joining the club's academy in 2007.
 He progressed through all the youth levels of the capital side, being promoted to the under-17 team in 2011.
 During the 2015–16 season, he was named captain of the under-17s and on 10 February 2016 scored a decisive penalty kick in the final of the national U17 cup, helping Tirana defeat Olimpic U17 2–1 and secure the trophy.